Ben00n/external_esp/README.md

  dump offsets using hazedumper and paste relevant offsets. https://github.com/frk1/hazedumper

- build as x86 or it work work.
+ build as x86 or it wont work.